jagreehal/trycatch-vs-neverthrow-vs-effect/src/comparison/api-comparison.md

 **Choose based on:**
 - **Neverthrow:** If you love functional chains and want a lightweight library.
 - **Effect:** If you need a complete runtime system (retries, logging, context) and are willing to learn.
-- **awaitly:** If you want the safety of Results but the syntax of async/await, plus automatic error inference.
+- **Awaitly:** If you want the safety of Results but the syntax of async/await, plus automatic error inference.